shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 The Formed spell has max hp, PD, and MD equal to 10 plus its MP cost.

-A Formed spell is very volatile, and dissipates at the end of your turn if:

--   It has 0 hp or less.
+A Formed spell requires sustaining like normal.
+It can’t be sustained while it has 0 hp or less or is not being held by a creature.
--   It was conjured longer ago than your Spell Duration.
--   It is outside your Tether Range or on another plane.
--   It hit the ground or another creature and you are not holding it.
--   It got hit by another creature and you are not holding it.
--   You are asleep, unconscious, or dead.
--   You spent 1 AP to dismiss it.

-A Formed spell does not require sustaining to remain formed.
 You can have multiple Formed spells in existence at once.

 ### Born to Forge